Your complete guide to the Zwift turbo trainer game

 What are the computer requirements for Zwift?

-Zwift can be run on iOS, iPhone, iPad or AppleTV.
+Zwift can be run on Windows, iOS, iPhone, iPad or AppleTV.
+A Beta version of the app has also been released for Google Play users.

 The most widely used option is iOS, though an iPad does allow for easy transportation and the AppleTV option is the most cost effective way of using Zwift in full HD on a big screen.